A classification of lowest weight irreducible modules over $\mathbb{Z}_2^2$-graded extension of $osp(1|2)$: Introduction

 The $\Z22$-graded superconformal algebra is an example of the $\Z22$-graded Lie superalgebras introduced by Rittenberg and Wyler \cite{rw1,rw2}.
 In fact, the algebra of Rittenberg-Wyler is a special case of the more general algebras considered by Ree.
 The Ree's algebra is referred to as colour Lie algebra or $\epsilon$-Lie algebra \cite{Ree} (see also \cite{sch1,sch2}) and the colour Lie algebras are defined on a vector space which is graded by an Abelian group $A$.
 In the case $ A = \mathbb{Z}_2,$ one may recover the standard Lie superalgebras, thus the color Lie algebras are a natural generalization of Lie superalgebra.
 In the more general case of $ A = \mathbb{Z}_2^n := \mathbb{Z}_2 \times \mathbb{Z}_2 \times \cdots \times \mathbb{Z}_2 $ ($n$ copies of $\mathbb{Z}_2$), which is the one considered in \cite{rw1,rw2}, the colour Lie algebras are realized in terms of commutator and anticommutator (a more precise definition of $ A = \Z22$ case is found in Appendix A), so that they may generate a continuous symmetry as standard Lie (super)algebras do.
 The continuous symmetries, generated by the algebra of higher gradation than $\mathbb{Z}_2$, were considered in several physical problems \cite{LuRi,vas,jyw,zhe,LR,Toro1,Toro2,tol2,tol}.
 Furthermore, the recent works recognize such higher graded symmetries in more fundamental level, namely, non-relativistic wave equations for spinors \cite{AKTT1,AKTT2}, extensions of various models of supersymmetric theories \cite{AAD,Bruce,BruDup,AAd2,AKTcl,AKTqu,brusigma,Topp}.
 This implies that the higher graded symmetries should be studied more seriously.

 In order to explore symmetry, we need representation theories of the algebra generating the symmetry.
 However, the present knowledge of representations of colour Lie algebras is far from completion since only the limited number of works has been done so far \cite{ChSiVO,SigSil,MohSal,NAJap,NAJS,NAPIJS,StoVDJ,Meyer}.
 Motivated by this situation, in the present work, we study the lowest weight Verma modules over a $\Z22$-graded extension of $ osp(1|2) $ ($\Z22$-$osp(1|2)$ in short) and present a classification of its irreducible lowest weight modules.
 This is done by the method similar to the standard Lie theory.
-This approach is legitimated since we show that the following two facts are also true for $\Z22$-$osp(1|2)$: (i) the Verma module has a unique maximal invariant submodule and the quotient of the Verma module by the maximal invariant module is irreducible, (ii) the maximal invariant submodule is generated by singular vectors.
+As a result we classify $\Z22$-graded modules with a lowest weight of degree $(0,0)$.
+This approach is legitimated since we show that the following two facts are also true for $\Z22$-$osp(1|2)$: (i) the $\Z22$-graded Verma module has a unique maximal invariant submodule and the quotient of the Verma module by the maximal invariant module is irreducible, (ii) the maximal invariant submodule is generated by singular vectors.
 Thus the crucial step to the classification is the explicit construction of the singular vectors.
 This is carried out by an elementary method and we present the explicit formula of all singular vectors in the given Verma module.

 The reason for choosing the $\Z22$-$osp(1|2)$ is two fold.
 First of all, the superalgebra $ osp(1|2)$ is the most fundamental Lie superalgebra.
 It plays the same role as $ sl(2) $ in the classical Lie algebras.
 Thus one may think that $\Z22$-$osp(1|2)$ plays the similar role in $\Z22$-graded Lie superalgebras.
 If so, studying its representations in detail will be a basis for further development of the representation theories of more general $\Z22$-graded Lie superalgebras.